-In February of 1944, air forces of the Allied powers accidentally bombed Nijmegen, killing about 800 people and destroying the train station and much of the inner city.
+In February of 1944, American air forces accidentally bombed Nijmegen, killing about 800 people and destroying the train station and much of the inner city.

 In 1985 the Dutch War Studies Commission determined that indeed the bombardment of Nijmegen (and, on the same day, of Enchede, Deventer, and Arnhem) was not intentional.
 A principal reference for their conclusion was the book "De Fatale Aanval," published in (?) by Alfons Brinkhuis, an amateur historian.

 The events of February 22 were the misbegotten result of a plan called "Operation Argument."